Terminus: Zombie Survivors - V0.9.8 Beta Hotfix · Terminus: Zombie Survivors update for 20 May 2023

+- Fixed a bug that allowed characters to use gas pumps and generators while moving.

+- Fixed a bug that allowed athletes to increase their stats by 4 points.

-Thank you for reporting the bug!
+Thank you for reporting the bugs!
 If you have any problems, please let me know in the comments, discussions, or by email at ingeon.shin@gmail.com.
 Thank you.

 How to participate in the beta: Go to your Steam Library > Right-click on Terminus > Select Properties > Select the Beta tab > Select the “beta – Beta branch.”